ChristianLovetere/flipped-runes/README.md

 Algiz? - tbd

-Blank Rune? - converts all runes on the ground in the room into their flipped variants
+Blank Rune? - converts all rune pickups in the room into their flipped variants

 Black Rune? - tbd